Seven wellness ideas to effectively improve your health

 1) Take natural supplements: L-citrulline, BCAAs and caffeine

-We can get all of our essential nutrients from healthy food intake, but supplements add more of an ingredient we create in our body to improve performance.
+We can get all of our essential nutrients from healthy food intake, but supplements such as creatine supplements add more of an ingredient we create in our body to improve performance.
 Creatine is made in the liver, but bodybuilders will take more than what the body produces to increase muscle mass.
 Branch chain amino acids can reduce muscle damage, while caffeine gives the user more energy.

 L-citrulline can provide multiple benefits for an athlete, like speeding up muscle recovery, but is often confused with citrulline malate.
 When choosing between l-citrulline or citrulline malate, know that the differences lie primarily in how the supplement is produced.

 Water is literally the essence of life; we’d die without it.
 Even though most of us drink enough water to survive, it isn’t nearly enough to promote proper brain and muscle function.
 In fact, drinking 8-12 glasses of water per day can aid in weight loss, treat kidney stones, treat headaches, relieve constipation, and make our hair, skin, teeth, and nails look better.
 To ensure safe and clean drinking water, search for water dept near me and have your water tested at home.